-Antenatal classes are designed to help expectant parents prepare for the birth, and to learn how to look after and feed their babies.
+Antenatal classes are designed to help expectant parents prepare for the birth and parenthood, and to learn how to care for and feed their babies.

 You should also learn all the top ways of bonding with your baby.
 It’s not always like in the movies where there’s an instantaneous surge of love, so it’s good to know basic techniques of attaching and bonding with your baby.
 These can include things like interpreting your baby’s feeding cues, lots of skin to skin contact to release oxytocin, and generally attentive and sensitive parenting.

-It’s also vital to know things like how to recognise signs of trouble, so you can deal with them before they develop further.
-These might include physical things like mastitis, or emotional/ chemical things like post-natal depression.
+It’s also vital to know things like how to recognise common challenges so you can seek appropriate information and support before they develop further.
+These might include physical things like mastitis, or mental health things like post-natal depression.
 The more you know, the more prepared you’ll be, and the better you will probably cope.
-Remember too that if youfeel like you might have post-natal depression, it’s a really good idea to go and chat to your GP, Midwife or Health Visitor.
+Remember too that if you feel like you might have post-natal depression, it’s a really good idea to go and chat with your GP, Midwife or Health Visitor.
 They’ll know what to do to help you.

 As well as general birth preparation and parenting classes there are also a variety of courses run by groups who recommend various techniques around birth.
 These include hypnobirthing (such as the Mongan Method) and active birthing classes (which teaches positions and breathing methods) to help you birth your baby naturally using gravity and relaxed breathing.
 There are also lots of antenatal yoga and pilates classes which help you to prepare physically for the birth of your baby, also acupuncture is available in some trusts.

 Women have the right to take time off work to attend antenatal classes.
 Fathers and partners now have the right to take unpaid time off work to accompany expectant mothers to up to 2 antenatal appointments.